Pulse nightclub shooting: Emergency response

-In the next 45 minutes, about 100 officers from the OPD and the Orange County Sheriff's Office were dispatched to the scene.
+Over the next 45 minutes, about 100 officers from the OPD and the Orange County Sheriff's Office were dispatched to the scene.
 Among the earliest first responders to arrive were a firefighter crew from Fire Station 5 and two supporting firefighter paramedics from Fire Station 7.
 Eighty fire and emergency medical services personnel from the Orlando Fire Department were deployed during the entire incident.

 At 2:09 a.m., several minutes after the gunfire began, the club posted on its Facebook page, "Everyone get out of pulse [sic] and keep running."
-At 2:22 a.m., Mateen placed a 9-1-1 call, during which he mentioned the Boston Marathon bombers—Tamerlan and Dzhokhar Tsarnaev—as his "homeboys" and made a reference to Moner Mohammad Abu Salha, an American citizen who died in a suicide bombing in Syria in 2014.
+At 2:22 a.m., Mateen placed a 911 call, during which he mentioned the Boston Marathon bombers—Tamerlan and Dzhokhar Tsarnaev—as his "homeboys" and made a reference to Moner Mohammad Abu Salha, an American citizen who died in a suicide bombing in Syria in 2014.
 Mateen said he was inspired by Abu Salha's death for the Al-Nusra Front targeting Syrian government troops (a mutual enemy of the two Salafist groups, despite their history of violence with each other), and swore allegiance to ISIS leader al-Baghdadi.
-The FBI said that Mateen and Abu Salha had attended the same mosque and knew each other "casually".
-Mateen made two other 9-1-1 calls during the shooting.
-Numerous 9-1-1 calls were made by the patrons inside the nightclub around this time.
+The FBI said that Mateen and Abu Salha had attended the same mosque and knew each other "casually."
+Mateen made two other 911 calls during the shooting.
+Numerous 911 calls were made by the patrons inside the nightclub around this time.